 Students are assessed through a variety of means including, but not limited to: written in-class and out-of-class exams, quizzes, classroom presentations, and homework.
 The relative weights of these factors depend on the amount of data available from each type of assessment.
-Typically, the breakdown is 2/3 tests and quizzes, with 1/3 homework and other assignments.
-Semester grades are based on 80% of the term work grade and 20% from the final exam.
+Semester grades are based on 40% for each quarter grade and 20% from the final exam.